kiwiaddo/crossways-documents/content/docs/illness-policy.md

 +++
 **Rationale:** (why do we need this policy?)

 Crossways Community Crèche has a responsibility to work with whanau and professionals to provide a healthy environment that supports the wellbeing of the children.
-Occasionally a child may unexpectedly become ill while attending crèche, requiring us to provide a safe place to give comfort and appropriate care.
+Occasionally a child may unexpectedly become ill while attending, requiring us to provide a safe place to give comfort and appropriate care.
 Illness affecting a child’s wellbeing, may mean they will be unable to attend, to allow time for recovery and to protect the health of the wider community.

 **Objectives:** (What do we hope to achieve?)

 * To ensure skilled and caring attention is provided on occasions of illness, which ensures the wellbeing of the child and others.
-* To assist teachers and whānau in deciding when to make a decision about whether or not to exclude a child on the grounds of ill health.
+* To assist teachers and whānau in deciding about whether or not to exclude a child on the grounds of ill health.
 * To uphold the health and safety of children by preventing undue exposure to disease, illness or conditions affecting children’s health
 * To ensure that appropriate measures are in place to deal with a large outbreak outbreak of illness or pandemic.